panta/theta-node/README.md

 It will only change the IP address for client mode.
 You may need to reboot your camera after changing the IP address.

+### Client Mode

+There are some tests for client mode where the THETA uses Digest Authentication.

 ## Reference